-- Net earnings after Stripe fees — shows the real number from
+- Balance tile — net earnings after Stripe fees from

-balance_transactions, not gross volume.
-What you actually keep. - Four time windows — 7 days, 4 weeks, 3 months, 1 year.
-Configurable per key, so you can run two keys showing different windows side by side.
+- Six time windows — Today, This Month, 7 days, 4 weeks, 3 months, 1 year.
+Configurable per key so you can run two keys side by side with different windows.

-- No backend, no subscription — the key lives in Stream Deck's local settings.
+- No backend, no subscription — your Restricted Key lives in Stream Deck's local settings.
 Queries Stripe directly from your machine.
 Nothing goes through Microdash servers.

 The Restricted Key approach